BingeCode/columnstore-innodb-monetdb/README.md

 The following timings were taken on Windows 10 running a virtual machine via VMWare Workstation 16 running CentOS 8 with 4 CPU cores (Intel i7 9700K), 8GB DDR4 RAM as well as 50GB fixed storage (Samsung 970 EVO NVMe M.2).

+### Next section

+The [On-Time : Reporting Carrier On-Time Performance](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=FGJ) flight data from the U.S. Bureau of Transportation Statistics was used as the original data basis.
+The data had to be manually downloaded for each month as well as mutated and merged with a lot of effort to make it ready for SQL bulk imports.
+You can inspect and download the cleaned data here.

 ### CSV Import timings

 | DBMS        | 36M records | 5.6M records | 500K records | Method                                                                                                            |